Admin Paralegal - CHILD PROTECTION TEAM LEEDS

 Role Purpose: Simpson Millar is a leading firm in public law work with offices throughout the country.
 Our public law department covers a number of areas of work including matters relating to education, health, human rights, community care and child protection.
 The firm is ranked in the Chambers and Legal 500 publications.

-We are seeking a paralegal for our Bristol office to work with our Child Protection team, primarily on matters involving children who are the subject of care proceedings.
+We are seeking a legal assistant for our Leeds office to work with our Child Protection team, primarily on matters involving children who are the subject of care proceedings.

 We are looking for a candidate with a caring and enthusiastic personality, a warm telephone manner and the ability to sympathetically engage with clients who may be experiencing severe stress, are often vulnerable and can struggle to understand their situation and the complexity of court proceedings.